hlfshell/hlfshell/README.md

 ---

+## golang

+The vast majority of my golang work is under private repos - I have not had the opportunity to prepare too much open source go work.

+* **[SafeStop](https://github.com/hlfshell/safestop)** - SafeStop is a service that coordinates safely shutting down and halting services and daemonized processes for larger applications when a `SIGINT`, `SIGTERM`, or equivalent is triggered.

+---

 ## node.js Projects

 I wrote a lot of node.js and Typescript for a few years.
 Here's some of my more notable projects.